openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

 Motivation
 ==========

-When testing or developing an Open edX service, it us usually necessary to have some data already loaded and configured: users, courses, grades, etc.
+When testing or developing an Open edX service, it is usually necessary to have some data already loaded and configured: users, courses, grades, etc.
 This is true for unit tests, browser automation tests, load tests, development work in devstack, and more.
 There are many different ways of